 - The beans (25% protein), young shoots, pea pods, and leaves of a cowpea plant are all edible.

 when and how to plant cowpeas in zone 9b

-Here in Brevard County Florida, I start tossing my cowpea seeds when things are just starting to warm up for summer.
-These drought-tolerant plants have no problem standing up to Florida’s brutal summer heat, but I have noticed during the final few weeks of summer they start dying off.
+Here in Brevard County Florida, I start tossing my cowpea seeds when things are just starting to warm up for spring.
+These drought-tolerant plants have no problem standing up to Florida’s brutal summer heat.

 After they bloom, I leave the beans to dry in the pods and try to harvest all the pods before they get caught up in too many rain storms and get moldy.

 When the plant looks like it is done blooming, I get a pair of scissors and cut the plant back all the way to the ground.

 I cut off all the leaves, stems, and moldy pods, and pile them on the ground where they used to grow.